- Updating your system

 - Compilation and Installation

-- Two userspace clients which can be used to configure each module.
+jool_siit: Two console clients which can be used to configure the modules above.

-- An optional userspace daemon that can synchronize state between different NAT64 Jool instances.
+joold: An userspace daemon that can synchronize state between different NAT64 Jool instances.

 This document will explain how to compile and install all of that on most Linux distributions.